jplatte/blog.turbo.fish/content/2021-11-01-proc-macro-parsing.md

 field: Ty,

 // New possibilities: (1)
-// Override the visibility of a generated getter
+// Override only the visibility of a generated getter
 #[getter(vis = pub(crate))]
 field: Ty,